 The College receives capital spending authority on a biennial basis and may carry unexpended amounts forward into one or two future biennia, depending on the original purpose of the funding.
 In accordance with accounting standards, the amount shown as capital appropriation revenue on the financial statement is the amount expended in the current year.
 Expenses from capital project funds that do not meet accounting standards for capitalization are reported as operating expenses.
 Those expenses that meet the capitalization standard are not shown as expense in the current period and are instead recognized as depreciation expense over the expected useful lifetime of the asset.

 Expenses

 The College has continuously sought opportunities to identify savings and efficiencies.
-Over time, the College decreased spending and services and was subject to various state spending freezes and employee salary reductions.
+Over time, the College decreased spending and services primarily through reduced programmatic offerings/reduction of staff and faculty.